halelitzhaki/pacman/README.md

 ## Acknowledgements

 Special thanks to Volkan Ilbeyli for the original [Pacman clone](https://github.com/vilbeyli/Pacman) and to the Unity community for their support and resources.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice advanced Unity2D and C#.